stevencurtis/SwiftCoding/StatePreservation/README.md

 ```

 ## Assign a restoration id
-In the storyboard we can add a restoration id:
+In the storyboard we can add a restoration id: `tablerestoration`

-`tablerestoration` which can alternatively be set in the Storyboard

 ![restorationidstoryboard](Images/restorationidstoryboard.png)